 As well as the lectures, we have Study Days to learn more about a chosen subject.
 We go to the theatre, where as a group we can get excellent reductions on ticket prices, and we also go on outings, sometimes to explore a part of London, or to visit great houses, such as Parham House, Chevening, Kenwood House, or gardens, like the Secret Garden in Sandwich.

-We have even been on holiday tours, usually with a knowledgeable guide, to Berlin, to Malta, to explore the Palladian houses in the Veneto, to visit the Irish Georgian houses around Dublin, to Puglia and elsewhere.
+We have even been on holiday tours, usually with a knowledgeable guide, to Berlin, to Malta, to explore the Palladian houses in the Veneto, to visit the Irish Georgian houses around Dublin, to Puglia and recently to Sicily.

 All of this needs a committee to organise it, and you will meet us all at the Tuesday meetings.
 Rachel Hay copes with all the aspects of membership, so you will meet her smiley face as you walk in the door at Benenden Village Hall.
 You’ll meet Jacqueline Schalburg, our Vice-Chairman, who also doubles as Secretary.
 Michael Vaughan is responsible for choosing the lecturers and subjects for each meeting, so he will be interested in your impressions.
 Patrick Izod organises the visits, and always welcomes suggestions for future visits, and Daphne McKerrill manages the Study Days.
 Behind the scenes, my husband, Kenneth, copes with this website, Mailchimp, tours and lecture reports.
 And I’m afraid you can’t avoid me, the chairman, because I introduce the speakers and make any announcements necessary.

-I do hope that I have tempted you to find out more about High Weald DFAS, and eventually to join our waiting list.
+I do hope that I have tempted you to find out more about The Arts Society High Weald, and eventually to join our waiting list.
 Come as a guest, even before you join the waiting list.
 You will always be very welcome.

 Heather Parker (Chairman)